About Our Law Firm

 A lifelong commitment to caring for children and their families

-Seeing too many abused children come to the emergency department led Nurse Notesong to law school – she wanted to attack the problem from multiple avenues.
-And when the law school didn’t offer much by way of child-focused programming, Notesong and two friends founded the Children’s Justice Project to better promote the interests of children through interdisciplinary teaching, bringing in speakers, and establishing a scholarship (happily, CJP is still going strong today).
+Caring for so many ill and injured children led Nurse Notesong to law school – she wanted to advocate for children from multiple avenues beyond the hospital bedside.
+And when the law school didn’t offer much by way of child-focused programming, Notesong and two friends founded the Children’s Justice Project to better promote the interests of children through interdisciplinary teaching, bringing in speakers, and establishing a summer fellowship (happily, CJP is still going strong today).

 Notesong started her own firm after law school, specializing in juvenile defense and guardian ad litum (representing a child’s best interest) proceedings.
 She closed her firm to become Director and Adjunct Professor of Milwaukee Street Law at Marquette University Law School (Street Law teaches underprivileged high school students about the legal system and their rights).
-And this whole time (before, during, and after law school), Notesong was a nurse at Children’s Hospital of Wisconsin in the Emergency Department/Trauma Center – a career she absolutely loved.
+And this whole time (before, during, and after law school), Notesong was a pediatric nurse at Children’s Hospital of Wisconsin in the Emergency Department/Trauma Center – a career she absolutely loved.

 University of Wisconsin Law School • JD 2004 • Bruce F. Beilfuss Memorial Award for Outstanding Service to the Law School